vaistauga/ChicagoJazzPlaces/README.md

 ### Implement backend

 This application has no backend.
-Most of the data shown is pull from either Google Maps or FourSquare.
-The only exception is the list of places which uses a simple JavaScript object to store the list.
-This 'database' needs to be replaced with an actuall database application.
+Most of the data shown are pull from either Google Maps or FourSquare.
+The only exception is the list of jazz places which uses a simple JavaScript object to store the list.
+This 'database' needs to be replaced with an actual database application.

-Additionaly, Foursquare expects to receive the queryies from the backend of the website, not the client.
-This should be fixed once the backend is implemnented.
+Additionally, Foursquare expects it's client to be the server of the website, not the website client itself.
+This should be fixed once the backend is implemented.

-### Allow user to add new Jazzy places
+### Allow the user to add new Jazzy places

 I don't want to be the only one who can add content to this site.
 Once the backend is established, I will implement a form to add new locations.

 # How view

-Application uses NPM package manager.
-To view the application pull the files and initialize NPM.
+The application uses NPM package manager.
+To preview the application pull the files and initialize NPM.
 From there simply open index.html.

 I hope you like it!